BlackPi3/har/docs/experiment_protocol.md

-# Research Protocol for Cross-Dataset HAR (MMFiT ↔ UTD-MHAD)
+# Research Protocol for Cross-Dataset HAR (MMFiT ↔ UTD)

-This document specifies the experimental design, data alignment policy, evaluation protocol, and reproducibility checklist for studying transfer between MMFiT (continuous streams) and UTD-MHAD (isolated clips).
+This document specifies the experimental design, data alignment policy, evaluation protocol, and reproducibility checklist for studying transfer between MMFiT (continuous streams) and UTD (isolated clips).

 ## 1) Problem framing

-- Objective: Learn activity representations using pose→IMU regression + activity classification, and study transfer from MMFiT to UTD-MHAD and vice versa.
+- Objective: Learn activity representations using pose→IMU regression + activity classification, and study transfer from MMFiT to UTD and vice versa.
-- Mismatch: MMFiT is continuous (includes idle); UTD-MHAD is segmented action-only clips with variable durations.
+- Mismatch: MMFiT is continuous (includes idle); UTD is segmented action-only clips with variable durations.

 ## 2) Data alignment policy

 - Fixed window length W and stride S for both datasets to standardize model input.
 - Window generation:
   - MMFiT: sliding windows over the continuous stream; label by center-frame (or majority) with tolerance.
-  - UTD-MHAD: slide within each clip; for short clips (T < W), emit one padded window and a boolean mask; for long clips, use same stride S.
+  - UTD: slide within each clip; for short clips (T < W), emit one padded window and a boolean mask; for long clips, use same stride S.
 - Padding and masks:
   - Use mask-aware batching (`src/datasets/common/collate.py::mask_collate`).
 Batches return `(pose, acc, label, mask)`; models may optionally use the mask for temporal pooling.
 - Normalization: